Learn how to form, fabricate, solder, set-stones in our 4 wk Metal + Glass course, etch, cast and more!

 Steel stamps, Chasing & Repoussé tools & how to use them!
 TBA

 $175 per person, ALL materials included.

 Make your own mark!
-Learn how to create stamping tools for decorative use, and chasing/repoussé tools traditionally used in making dimensional forms/decorations in copper, silver, gold for use in armour, architectural designs, and jewellery.
+Learn how to create stamping tools for decorative use, and chasing/repoussé tools traditionally used in making dimensional forms/decorations in copper, silver, gold for use in armor, architectural designs, and jewelry.